uphoricstudios/Godot-CLI/README.md

 ## Features
 - Command and directory autocompletion with the `tab` hotkey
-- Command history by pressing the `up` or `down` hotkeys for the current session
+- Command history of the current session by pressing the `up` or `down` hotkeys to scroll
 - User prompts
 - `alt + ~` hotkey to quickly open and close the CLI dock
 - Allows for optional arguments

 ## Installation
-1. Clone or download this repository into your project's addons folder: `res://addons/uphoric.CLI`
+1. Clone or download this repository
+2. Extract the contents from `addons/uphoric.CLI` to `res://addons/uphoric.CLI` in your project folder
-2. Enable the CLI in the projects/addons settings
+3. Enable the CLI in the projects/addons settings
-3. Restart your Godot editor
+4. Restart your Godot editor

 See the [official documentation](https://docs.godotengine.org/en/stable/tutorials/plugins/editor/installing_plugins.html) for addons for more information.